mit-han-lab/parallel-computing-tutorial/README.md

 # Parallel Computing Tutorial

-This repository introduces several optimization techniques that can be applied to matrix multiplication.
+This repository introduces several optimization techniques that can be applied to improve the parallelism of matrix multiplication.
 The techniques include loop unrolling, loop reordering, loop tiling, multithreading, SIMD programming, and CUDA programming.
 Each technique is implemented in a separate source file (*.cpp inside [src/](src/)) and all techniques use the common header file [matmul.h](include/matmul.h).
 In addition, we also provide a benchmark.cpp and a Makefile to compile and benchmark the different matrix multiplication implementations.

 ## Learning Resources
-If your want to learn more about optimization techniques of efficient deep learning, please check out lectures of [TinyML and Efficient Deep Learning Computing](https://efficientml.ai/).
+If your want to learn more about optimization techniques of efficient deep learning, please check out lectures on [TinyML and Efficient Deep Learning Computing](https://efficientml.ai/).

 ## Directory Structure
 Here is an outline of the main files and directories: